-A more recent study published in late September 2019 even found that comparing the attitudes and beliefs of 152 men and 303 women in 2018 and then again in 2019, painted a bleak picture of progress when it comes to women thriving in the workplace after #MeToo.
-In 2018, more than 10% of men and women said they would be less willing to hire “attractive” women, 22% of men and 44% of women believed men would be more likely to exclude women from social interactions.
+A recent study conducted in 2018 found that comparing the attitudes and beliefs of 152 men and 303 women in 2018 and then again in 2019, painted a bleak picture of progress when it comes to women thriving in the workplace after #MeToo.
+In 2018, more than 10% of men and women said they would be less willing to hire “attractive” women, and 22% of men and 44% of women believed men would be more likely to exclude women from social interactions.
 Nearly 1/3 of men expressed reluctance to have one-on-one meetings with women.
-By early 2019, 19% of men still expressed reluctance to hire attractive women, 21% said they were hesitant to hire women for jobs involving close interpersonal interactions with male colleagues (like travel), and 27% said they avoid one-on-one meetings with female colleagues.

-A 2019 survey conducted by LeanIn.org and SurveyMonkey found that 60% of male managers are now uncomfortable performing everyday workplace activities such as mentoring, working one-on-one, or socializing with women, which represented a 32% increase over last year.
+A separate 2019 survey conducted by LeanIn.org and SurveyMonkey found the situation to be far worse, with a whopping 60% of male managers feeling uncomfortable performing everyday workplace activities such as mentoring, working one-on-one, or socializing with women, which represented a 32% increase over another study from 2018.

 However you add up the numbers, they don’t equate to success for women in the workplace.